Bullying and Depression in Children

 A mental state or chronic mental disorder characterized by feeling of sadness, loneliness ,despair, low self esteem, and self reproach; accompanying signs include psychomotor retardation, withdrawal from social contact, and vegetative states such as loss of appetite and insomnia.

-According to National Institute of Mental Health, there are several kinds of depressive disorders:
+According to the National Institute of Mental Health, there are several kinds of depressive disorders:

-- Dysthemic Disorder: Characterized by long term symptoms that can prevent the normal functioning.
+- Dysthymic Disorder: Characterized by long term symptoms that can prevent normal functioning.